 Washing your hair with a gentle, pH-balanced shampoo can help prevent build-up and keep the scalp fresh.
 However, over-washing can strip natural oils, so find a balance that suits your hair type.
 Also, massaging the scalp increases blood circulation, promoting hair growth.
 Moreover, it can be a relaxing ritual that also benefits hair roots.

-Although it might seem counterintuitive, especially for those wanting longer hair, regular trims can aid in maintaining hair health.
+Although it might seem counterintuitive, regular trims can help maintain hair health, especially for those wanting longer hair.
 Each hair strand, as resilient as it might appear, is susceptible to wear and tear.
 Over time, factors like harsh styling, environmental aggressors, and even everyday brushing can lead to split ends.
 If left unattended, these splits can travel up the shaft and cause more damage.

 For centuries, various cultures have utilized natural oils to nourish and strengthen hair.
 In today’s world of countless hair care products, it’s beneficial to look back and harness the power of these time-tested remedies.
 Renowned for its deep moisturizing properties, coconut oil can penetrate the hair shaft, reducing protein loss and strengthening hair from within.